Completing the Square: A Step-by-Step Guide to Mastering Quadratic Equations

 Q: Is completing the square always the easiest method to solve a quadratic equation?

 A: Not always.
-For simple quadratic equations, factoring might be quicker.
-However, completing the square is invaluable when factoring isn't readily apparent or when determining the vertex of a parabola.
+In real terms, for simple quadratic equations, factoring might be quicker.
+That said, completing the square is invaluable when factoring isn't readily apparent or when determining the vertex of a parabola.
 The quadratic formula always provides a solution but doesn’t offer the same geometric insight as completing the square.

 -